 An exempt SPV is the one that falls within one of the following categories listed below.
 The column ‘description’ refers to the majority shareholder of SPV to be incorporated in ADGM.

-A body corporate established pursuant to (i) any law or decree issued by His Highness the Ruler of the Emirate of Abu Dhabi (including the ADGM Founding Law), or (ii) any Federal Law (other than Federal Law No. 8 of 1984 concerning Commercial Companies, as the same may be amended or re-enacted from time to time).A body corporate that is a subsidiary undertaking of a body corporate specified in paragraph above.
-The International Bank for Reconstruction and Development and the International Development Association, commonly known as the “World Bank”. |
+A body corporate established pursuant to (i) any law or decree issued by His Highness the Rule of the Emirate of Abu Dhabi (including the ADGM Founding Law), or (ii) any Federal Law (other than Federal Law No. 8 of 1984 concerning Commercial Companies, as the same may be amended or re-enacted from time to time).

-A legal entity currently registered in ADGM holding a current Financial Services Permit issued by ADGM Financial Services Regulatory Authority |
+A legal entity currently registered in ADGM holding a current Financial Services Permit issued by ADGM Financial Services Regulatory Authority.

 Legal entities holding a valid license or authorisation, as applicable, issued by UAE Central Bank.
-For the current list of the financial institutions currently licensed by the UAE Central Bank, please refer here:https://www.centralbank.ae/en/financial-institutions |
+For the current list of the financial institutions currently licensed by the UAE Central Bank, please refer here: www.centralbank.ae/en/financial-institutions.

 In order to determine if a company or a foundation may be exempt, you can conduct a self-assessment.
 The RA has prepared a questionnaire (located at the top of this page) which you can use as an indicator as to whether a company or foundation is considered exempt or non-exempt.
 Further, the RA has prepared a detailed guidance note which prescribes what documents to lodge with the RA in order for it to assess whether or not the company or foundation is indeed exempt.